Hereditary politicians: Criticisms

-One of the biggest harms of hereditary politicians is corruption or bribery, something that is especially common for countries like the Philippines with its political power and economic powers highly intertwined.
-The concentration of political power "perpetuates a culture of dependency between an economically/politically dominant patron" which often leads to corruptions and bribery.
+One of the biggest harms of hereditary politicians is corruption or bribery, a phenomenon that is especially common in countries like the Philippines, where its political power and economic interests are highly intertwined.
+The concentration of political power "perpetuates a culture of dependency between an economically/politically dominant patron," which often leads to corruption and bribery.

-Moreover, hereditary political families tend to pass down their ideology and previous works from one generation to another.
+Moreover, hereditary political families tend to pass down their ideology and previous accomplishments from one generation to the next.
 This suggests that the new generation is likely to be trapped by their family preoccupations.
 For instance, the Prime Minister of Japan, Shinzō Abe, has been eagerly pushing the revision of the Constitution of Japan, a policy which he inherited from his grandfather.
 Many regard Abe's assertive attitude to revise the Constitution as his political weakness.
-Also, political families tend to have strong dependency with specific interest groups within the society.
-In order to maintain the relationship, it becomes difficult for politicians to make reforms which may challenge the interest of their support groups.
+Also, political families tend to have strong dependency on specific interest groups within the society.
+In order to maintain the relationship, it becomes difficult for politicians to make reforms which may challenge the interests of their support groups.

-There is also the so-called Carnegie effect describes the effect of how inherited fame and political network may decrease one's incentive to work hard.
-Most hereditary politicians were able to get a political position with relatively less effort compare to those who had no political background.
-Inherited advantages impede one's ambition to enrich himself.
+There is also the so-called Carnegie effect, which describes the effect of how inherited fame and political network may decrease one's incentive to work hard.
+Most hereditary politicians were able to get a political position with relatively less effort compared to those who had no political background.
+Inherited advantages impede one's ambition to enrich oneself.
 For instance, hereditary candidates have inherited political connections from their predecessors; therefore, they do not need to work hard for bureaucratic or academic competence in order to gain their position.

-Difference from political dynasty
+Difference from a political dynasty

-Hereditary politics is characterized by a son/daughter or grandson/granddaughter gaining an office that was once held by his parent (or grandparent).
-In comparison, political dynasty is different from hereditary politicians as the former is characterized by either of the following: 1) Members of the same family (simultaneously) holding the same government positions but in different districts; or 2) Members of the same family (simultaneously or successively) holding various government positions.
+Hereditary politics is characterized by a son/daughter or grandson/granddaughter gaining an office that was once held by their parent (or grandparent).
+In comparison, a political dynasty is different from hereditary politicians as the former is characterized by either of the following: 1) Members of the same family (simultaneously) holding the same government positions but in different districts; or 2) Members of the same family (simultaneously or successively) holding various government positions.